Skip to main content

 The adjudicating panel at all clinics comprised the chair and two ordinary board members.
 In the years between 2010 and 2019, only between 1% and 8% of persons were successful at appeal hearing with the Disabled Drivers Medical Board of Appeal.

 I was appointed chairperson of the DDMBA in 2015 as part of my appointment as a consultant in rehabilitation medicine in the National Rehabilitation Hospital, NRH.
 Concerns about the restrictive and inequitable nature of the medical criteria were expressed by my predecessors.
 Within the first year of my appointment, at interactions with the Department of Finance I expressed my strongly held view that the scheme needed to be changed.
 In June 2018, the board formally wrote to the Department of Finance laying out our concerns about the inflexible and discriminatory nature of the criteria and the need for the scheme to be revised or updated.
-We did not receive a reply despite expressing our willingness to discuss further.
+We did not receive a reply despite expressing our willingness to discuss the matter further.
 I continued to link with the officials in the Department of Finance on a regular basis and meetings were held in the National Rehabilitation Hospital and the Department of Finance at which I repeatedly outlined our concerns about the difficulty in fairly applying the criteria and the inequitable nature of the scheme.
 The DDMBA also had regular requests from the Office of the Ombudsman in relation to complaints made to it in respect of the decisions taken by the board.

 In June 2020, the Supreme Court found against the Disabled Drivers Medical Board of Appeal and the Minister for Finance in an appeal brought by two persons who had not been granted a primary medical certificate at an appeal hearing.
-The court went on to quash the board’s decision and granted a declaration that in applying the criteria set out in regulation 3, in other words the medical criteria, to the appellants the board failed to vindicate their rights under section 92 of the Act.
+The court went on to quash the board’s decision and granted a declaration that in applying the criteria set out in regulation 3, in other words the medical criteria, to the appellants, the board failed to vindicate their rights under section 92 of the Act.
 As stated by the Minister for Finance, Deputy Paschal Donohoe, in an answer to a parliamentary question in July of 2021, "The judgement found that the medical criteria set out in the Regulations did not align with the regulation making mandate given in the primary legislation to further define criteria for ‘severely and permanently disabled’ persons."

 All assessments for the primary medical certificate were suspended at community level and at the DDMBA following the Supreme Court ruling.
 I engaged regularly with the Department of Finance between June and November 2020 via telephone, email and video link.
 During this time, I repeatedly expressed my opinion that the Supreme Court decision further vindicated our concerns about the medical criteria and emphasised the importance of progressing rapidly with a comprehensive review of the scheme and complete revision.
 During this time, the Minister’s official responsible for the scheme had advised me that the Minister planned to have new legislation prepared in time for the Finance Bill 2021.
 It is my recollection that in September 2020, his official also spoke to me about a plan to insert the existing medical criteria into primary legislation.
 I expressed my view that I and the other board members would not be willing to continue to use the existing medical criteria after the Supreme Court ruling and that I felt this approach was a retrograde step.
 The Minister for Finance made the decision to make an amendment to the Finance Bill 2020 to allow for the existing medical criteria in primary legislation.
 The legislation was amended without any notification to the DDMBA and I only became aware of this change when allied health staff in the National Rehabilitation Hospital informed me in late 2020 that assessments for the primary medical certificate would resume in January 2021.